Msangi99/bus/docs/api/SPECIAL_HIRE_CUSTOMER_API.md

 - `available` (🟢 Green) - Coaster is free and can be booked
 - `busy` (🔴 Red) - Coaster has an order at that time or is on hire

+**Driver Information:**
+- If a driver is assigned to the coaster, their information will be included in the response
+- Driver object contains: `id`, `name`, `phone`, `email`
+- If no driver account exists but legacy driver info is available, only `name` and `phone` will be returned
+- Some coasters may not have driver information assigned yet

 **UI tips (Map):**
 - Plot markers using `latitude`/`longitude`; color by `availability_status`.
 - Use `pricing.base_price` + `pricing.price_per_km` as the short price summary on the card/tooltip.
+- Display driver name and contact if available for customer confidence.
-- Disable or gray out “Book” CTAs for `busy` items to avoid failed submissions.
+- Disable or gray out "Book" CTAs for `busy` items to avoid failed submissions.
 - If `date`/`time` filters are set, surface them in the UI so users know availability is time-bound.

 ---